kerrgarr/May-2022-Aircraft-Image-Classification/README.md

 <code> python -m code.PlotCNNprediction -model resnet -dataset data/valid </code>

-What I see is that it performs with accuracy ~40 %, even with ResNet on the validation data.
-It get ~100% accuracy on training set:
+and compare with performance on the training set:

 <code> python -m code.PlotCNNprediction -model resnet -dataset data/train </code>

-This means ResNet and CNN are overfitting to our training data !
-(Not good.)

 _____________________________________________________________________
 For Windows, if you want to use Tensorboard, here is some extra code: